orbeon/orbeon-forms-doc/form-runner/component/us-phone.md

 # US Phone Component

 ## What it does

-This component represents an US phone number.
+This component represents a US phone number.
 It:

 - *validates* the stored format to make sure it contains exactly 10 digits.
 - *removes* all `()*-[].#/'': ` characters from the input string before storing the value.